 Opportunistic Credit: Fixed income assets are debt investments that provide a return in periodic payments in debt instruments issued by governments and corporations.
-Opportunistic Credit is expected to be the highest-risk category within fixed income, and will be used to enhance return by investing via public and private investments in non-traditional sectors of the fixed income market, including emerging market debt, high yield bonds, direct lending, bank loans, convertible bonds, and CMBS/ABS securities.
-This sub-category will be exposed to general economic risk factors, similar to public equities, but may provide a steadier stream of returns than public equity asset classes.
+Opportunistic Credit is expected to be the highest-risk category within fixed income, and will be used to enhance return by investing via public and private investments in non-traditional sectors of the fixed income market, including emerging market debt, high yield bonds, direct lending, bank loans, convertible bonds, and RMBS/CMBS/ABS securities.
+This category will be exposed to general economic risk factors, similar to public equities, but may provide a steadier stream of returns than public equity asset classes.
+There are two primary components to the Opportunistic Credit category: 1) Public Credit, and 2) Private Credit.